Just buy a virtual house and we’ll throw in a real one just for the fun of it, that’s the summary of what VR/AR brings to the Real Estate space.

-Price, the number of rooms and other details then appear and simply clicking on it show you all the details you would need on the listing.
+Price, the number of rooms and other details then appear, and simply clicking on it shows you all the details you would need on the listing.
 You don’t even need the realtor present.

 There is still more, like the ability to navigate to the listing using AR technology, get a visual representation to municipal facilities close by and in some cases, furnish the house with their party apps like Ikea.

 An enhanced experience

 Like any other implementation of VR/Ar technologies, the aim is to enhance user experience and generate profit for that industry and we have seen this being done masterfully in the real estate industry with more companies adopting the technology, and in the future, we might even be able to use the tech when paired with Artificial Intelligence to go much further.